jeffochoa/factory-stories/readme.md

     }

-You just need to use the story() helper and call the create() method on it
+You just need to create a new instance of the Story Class and call the create() method on it

     <?php